seyexiv/Oyadeyi_Oluwaseye_Israel/README.md

 ### Project Overveiw

-This data analysis project aims to provide insights into the sales performance of a Pizza Company, provides a comprehensive analysis of pizza sales for the period from January to December 2015.By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project aims to provide insights into the sales performance of a Pizza Company, provides a comprehensive analysis of pizza sales for the period from January to December 2015.
+By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Sources